sudara/melatonin_perfetto/README.md

 The tests attempt to build two minimal CMake projects that depend on the `melatonin_perfetto` module; one tests finding an install tree using `find_package()` and one tests calling `add_subdirectory()`.
 These tests serve to verify that this module's packaging and installation scripts are correct, and that it can be successfully imported to other projects using the methods advertised above.
+Another test case verifies that attempting to configure a project that adds `melatonin_perfetto` before JUCE will fail with the proper error message.

 ## How to use